 As if running expenses and finding a creative workspace weren’t difficult enough, schools throughout the country remain closed, adding an extra layer of responsibility – and distraction – for remote workers who are working from home.

-Also, besides trying to fit your home office expenses to your budget and deciding between sporting an hourly rate or fixed rate when working from home, other hurdles exist right below your nose (or ears), such as residential noise.
+Also, besides trying to fit your home office expenses into your budget and deciding between sporting an hourly rate or fixed rate when working from home, other hurdles exist right below your nose (or ears), such as residential noise.
 Let’s face it – it can be downright impossible to get your children (or pets!) to quiet down when in the middle of an online meeting or video conference.
 We listed a few of the most common struggles that people who work remotely face on a regular basis.

 The Top Struggles of Remote Work.